dyl-lee/School-District-Analysis/README.md

 </details>

 # Summary
-In summary, removing scores from ninth grade students of Thomas High School only slightly lowered school district performance, and had similarly minimal effect on performance within Thomas High School.
-The reanalysis showed that the major changes include:
+In summary, removing scores to combat attempts of academic dishonesty from ninth grade students of Thomas High School only slightly lowered school district performance.
+This had similarly minimal effect on performance within Thomas High School.
+The reanalysis showed that the major changes in the school district summary included:
 * Average math score decreased from 79.0% to 78.9%
 * Passing math percentage decreased from 75% to 74.8%
 * Passing reading percentage decreased to 86% to 85.7%